poloHex/cf-rabbitmq-proxy/README.md

-# CF RabbitMQ Enterprise Proxy
+# CF RabbitMQ Proxy

 This small proxy app helps you to make your RabbitMQ instance dashboard from a SAP Cloud Platform publicly available.
-For it to work, the app needs to be bound to your RabbitMQ service instance.
+For it to work, the app needs to be bound to your Managed RabbitMQ service instance.
+(This does not work for dev plan instances)

 ## How to use